National Anti-Vivisection Society: Brown Dog affair

 In 1906, a statue was erected in Battersea Park of a brown terrier dog, one of a number of animals described in the journals of two Swedish anti-vivisection campaigners that was reported to have been illegally dissected during a demonstration to medical students at the University of London.
 The inscription on the statue reads:

 In memory of the Brown Terrier Dog done to death in the laboratories of University College in February 1903, after having endured vivisection extending over more than two months and having been handed from one vivisector to another until death came to his release.
 Also in memory of the 232 dogs vivisected at the same place during the year 1902.
 Men and women of England, how long shall these things be?"

 The statue became the target of animal researchers and London University medical students; students rioted at the site; anti-vivisectionists defended their statue; the elderly Frances Power Cobbe was attacked in her office.

-After years of conflict, the statue mysteriously disappeared in 1910.
+The statue was quietly removed before dawn on 10 March 1910 by four council workmen, accompanied by 120 police officers.
+Nine days later, 3,000 anti-vivisectionists gathered in Trafalgar Square to demand its return, but it was clear by then that Battersea Council had turned its back on the affair.
+The statue was at first hidden in the borough surveyor's bicycle shed, according to a letter his daughter wrote in 1956 to the British Medical Journal, (Note: Marjorie F. M. Martin (The British Medical Journal, 15 September 1956): "When eventually the Borough Council decided that the statue must be removed, he [the correspondent's father and borough surveyor of Battersea] brought it that night into our bicycle shed, where it was unlikely to be found, until the legal battles were finished.
+Eventually it was removed to the Corporation yard.") then reportedly destroyed by a council blacksmith, who melted it down.
+Anti-vivisectionists filed a High Court petition demanding its return, but the case was dismissed in January 1911.

 The NAVS and others erected a new statue with the same inscription in 1985, again in Battersea Park, where it remains to this day.